lemlac/mulem/docs/reference.md

 i += 1
 i -= 1
 ```

+The first time assigning a mutable variable is a declaration so it uses `=`.
+The next are mutations so they use `:=`.
+Saying `~i: int := 0` wouldn't make any sense.
+It would be like you're trying to mutate a variable that doesn't exist yet. `=` always means a new variable, and `:=` means to modify an existing variable.

 The type of a mutable variable can be inferred.
 A reference can be declared with `ref` before the name.
 This is treated as an alias to the same spot in memory.
 Its mutability is carried over.